mkoohafkan/mkoohafkan.github.io/_posts/2017-09-15-using-github-reactions-to-moderate-comments.md

 </html>
 ```

-You'll see that the first comment I left on this post doesn't get
+You'll see that the first comment I left on this post gets loaded
-loaded by the HTML file, but the second one does; this is because I
+by the HTML file, but the second one does not; this is because I
 only gave a `+1` to the second comment.
 You could easily modify the
 code to check for `-1` and reverse the true/false values of the
 `results.push` statements to implement a comment blacklisting